elsa-workflows/elsa-website/docs/quickstarts/quickstarts-aspnetcore-server-api-endpoints.md

 ---
 id: quickstarts-aspnetcore-server-api-endpoints
-title: ASP.NET Core Server with Elsa API Endpoints
+title: Elsa Server
 sidebar_label: Elsa Server
 ---

-In this quickstart, we will take a look at a minimum ASP.NET Core application that exposes Elsa API Endpoints and setup a persistence provider.
+In this quickstart, we will take a look at a minimum ASP.NET Core application that sets up an Elsa Server.
 We will also install some more commonly used activities such as `Timer`, `Cron` and `SendEmail` to implement simple recurring workflows.

 > The purpose of this application is to be a workflow server.
 This means that it will host and execute workflows, but it will not host the dashboard UI.